daanvdh/JavaForger/README.md

 A JavaForgerConfiguration can also contain child configurations, for instance DefaultConfigurations.forBuilderAndTest() has a child configuration for creating a unit test for the builder.
 That child configuration will be executed after the root configuration.
 By default the generated code for the test will be merged to the class: 'src/test/java/<custom-path>/<input-class-name>Test.java'.
-If that file does not exist, an FileNotFoundException will be thrown.
+If that file does not exist, a FileNotFoundException will be thrown.

 ## Setup